writetome51/batch-loader/README.md

     dataSource: {

         getBatch: (batchNumber: number, itemsPerBatch: number, isLastBatch: boolean) => any[];
-            // `getBatch()` returns 1 batch, and is called whenever a new batch must be loaded.
+            // `getBatch()` is called whenever a new batch must be loaded.
+The number of items it
-            // The number of items it returns matches `itemsPerBatch`.
-If `isLastBatch` is
+            // returns matches `itemsPerBatch`.
+If `isLastBatch` is true, it only returns the
-            // true, it only returns the remaining items in the dataset, and ignores itemsPerBatch.
+            // remaining items in the dataset, and ignores itemsPerBatch.

         dataTotal: number;
             // Number of items in entire dataset, not the batch.